ebmdatalab/openprescribing/README.md

     docker-compose rm -f all

-Any time you change the npm or pip dependencies, you should rebuild the docker image used by the tests to improve runtime performance of travis.
+Any time you change the npm or pip dependencies, you should rebuild the docker image used by the tests to improve their runtime performance on Github Actions.

     # Base docker image, for production
-    docker build -t ebmdatalab/openprescribing-py3-base .
+    docker build -t ebmdatalab/openprescribing-py312-base .
     # Built from base image, with extras for testing
-    docker build -t ebmdatalab/openprescribing-py3-test -f Dockerfile-test . docker login  # details in `pass`; only have to do this once on your machin
+    docker build -t ebmdatalab/openprescribing-py312-test -f Dockerfile-test . docker login  # login with a PAT from Github. only have to do this once on your machine
-    # push the images to hub.docker.io
+    # push the images to ghrc.io
-    docker push ebmdatalab/openprescribing-py3-base
+    docker push ebmdatalab/openprescribing-py312-base
-    docker push ebmdatalab/openprescribing-py3-test
+    docker push ebmdatalab/openprescribing-py312-test

 ### Running the application from within Docker